yuki04160/EDA-Customer-Churn-in-Telecom/README.md

 ## Steps
 1. Variable Identification
    - Predictor and Target
-Data Type
+   - Data Type
-Variable Category
+   - Variable Category
-*
-3. Univariate Analysis
+2. Univariate Analysis
+   - Numerical
+   - Categorical
-4. Bi-variate Analysis
+3. Bi-variate Analysis
+   - Categorical & Categorical
+   - Categorical & Numerical
+   - Numerical & Numerical
-5. Missing Value Treatment
+4. Missing Value Treatment
-6. Outlier Treatment
+5. Outlier Treatment
-7. Feature Engineering
+6. Feature Engineering
+   - Variable Transformation
+   - Variable/Feature Creation
 ## Conclusion
 To summarize, I have fixed data types, treated missing values, cleaned categories, and built some graphs to gain insights.
 From the univariate analysis, I revealed the overall condition in the dataset, and from the bi-variate analysis, I got some clues of which variable (tenure, MonthlyCharges, and SeniorCitizen) might have a significant impact on customer churn.
 After descriptive analysis, next, I can start performing predictive analysis!